Billy Zane as Caledon “Cal” Hockley, pompous heir to a Pittsburgh steel fortune

 The film has Cal, Rose, and Rose’s mother occupying one of the two promenade suites on the ship, which were the ultimate in luxury.
 Think penthouse suite; that’s the modern day equivalent of these rooms.
 In real life, the B52-54-56 suite was occupied by White Star Line president J. Bruce Ismay, while the starboard suite, B51-53-55, was occupied by Charlotte Drake Cardeza, a nomadic widowed millionaire who was traveling with her son.
 Cal and Co. are shown occupying Ismay’s suite in the film.

-The parlour suites were decorated in a mock-Tudor style and consisted of two bedrooms, one sitting room, and a fifty-foot long private enclosed promenade; each bedroom had two beds.
+The parlor suites were decorated in a mock-Tudor style and consisted of two bedrooms, one sitting room, and a fifty-foot long private enclosed promenade; each bedroom had two beds.
 Since someone traveling in these cabins would obviously have their own servants, the occupants were given the three-berth stateroom B102 for servants.

 The incredible accommodations would be enough to keep one in their room the whole time, especially when traveling with a fiancee, but the rest of the “floating palace” would beckon anyone to explore.
 There were many places for first class passengers to lounge about, just being rich, from the sun-lit Cafe Parisien covered in French trellises and ivy to the Louis XV-style first class lounge on A-Deck.
 The ship had a full gymnasium available to first class passengers on the boat deck as well as a squash court and a swimming pool for the more athletic aristocrats belowdecks.